tatsumoto-ren/tatsumoto-ren.github.io/blog/should-i-trust-cure-dolly-and-organic-japanese.md

   By the time you finish it,
   you will still not know Japanese, while someone who started AJATT instead of Cure Dolly will be already fluent in Japanese.
-* Although Dolly provides some example sentences, the ratio of sentences to explanations is very low.
-  The examples provided are sparse and often feel contrived or artificial.
 * In lesson 41 (page ~370) we finally learn:
   > Nearly all Japanese words fall into one of three categories.
 Just three.
   > And those three categories are: Nouns, Verbs, and Adjectives.

   Long before you hit page 370, the grammar guide should be over.
+  To succeed,
+  Japanese learners have to spend a lot of time on [mass immersion](mass-immersion.html).
+  A 1,000 pages book in English will just eat away the immersion time.
+* Although Dolly provides some example sentences, the ratio of sentences to explanations is very low.
+  The examples provided are sparse and often feel contrived or artificial.
 * There are two whole lessons dedicated to criticizing Tae Kim.
   Instead of learning Japanese,
   you are invited to learn the reasons why Tae Kim is bad.
   Tae Kim is not the best, but at least it gives readers more comprehensible input with multiple example sentences for each grammar rule.
-  The biggest problems of Tae Kim are that it has unnecessary conjugation tables and vocabulary lists, but you can skip those.
+  The biggest problems of Tae Kim are that it has unnecessary conjugation tables and vocabulary lists to memorize, but you can skip those.

 On this site,
-we recommend reading one of the [recommended grammar guides](learning-grammar.html#grammar-guides) to acquire a rough understanding of what each of the most common grammar patterns means in order to comprehend more of your input.
+we recommend reading one of the [recommended grammar guides](learning-grammar.html#grammar-guides) to get a rough understanding of what each of the most common grammar patterns means in order to comprehend more of your input.
 My personal favorite is [All About Particles](all-about-particles.html).
-We don't concern ourselves with how to apply the rules to produce Japanese, this is something that comes naturally with immersion.
+We don't worry too much about applying rules to produce Japanese because that comes naturally with immersion.
-Humans learn grammar by [understanding messages](what-is-comprehensible-input.html), so it's important that the guide gives plenty of examples.
+Humans learn grammar by [understanding messages](what-is-comprehensible-input.html), so a grammar guide should provide plenty of examples.
 It's also helpful to [add the example sentences](learning-grammar.html#mining-grammar-points) to the SRS to remember them better.
 Most grammar rules are not covered in guides.